nada-mhmd/Flutter-Book-Management-App/README.md

 - The book counter updates automatically whenever books are added or deleted.

 ## Installation
 1. Clone the repository:
    git clone https://github.com/nada-mhmd/Flutter-Book-Management-App.git

-   Navigate to the project directory:
+2. Navigate to the project directory: cd library-management-flutter

-   cd library-management-flutter

-2.Install dependencies:
+3. Install dependencies:
    flutter pub get

-   Run the app:
+4. Run the app:
    flutter run

 ## Technologies Used
-Flutter
+- Flutter
-Dart
+- Dart

+## License
+This project is licensed under the MIT License.